s4pun1s7/buna_app/PROJECT_TRACKING.md

 - [ ] Implement real festival data for venues, events, and news (static or from a simple backend)
 - [ ] Add a basic schedule/timetable screen
 - [x] Add a map view with venue markers (Google Maps or OpenStreetMap)
+- [x] Add a “favorites” feature for events/venues

 ### Platform Polish
 - [ ] Test and fix layout issues on web, Android, and iOS